mecid/mecid.github.io/_posts/2023-10-10-sensory-feedback-in-swiftui.md

 }
 ```

 Another variant of the *sensoryFeedback* view modifier allows us to choose a particular feedback style depending on the trigger value.
-Here, we place success feedback whenever our store contains results and play error feedback whenever results are empty.
+Here, we play *success* feedback whenever our store contains results and play *error* feedback whenever results are empty.

 ```swift
 struct ContentView: View {